-This is the other half of Johnston Press's experiment - pointing out you can only read the story in full in the paper.
+Here’s another of my experiment which points out that visitors can only read the full story in the paper.

-First things first - this is your main marketing message.
-So a greyish font on a lilac background does not stand out.
+You should understand that this is your focused marketing message.
+This means that having a greyish font with a lilac background will not allow it to stand out.

 Telegraph Clued Up